 The city’s second cathedral, known as the Roman Catholic Cathedral, sits on the western edge of the Norwich ring road.
 It’s much newer and Victorian Gothic in style.
 Despite its less central positioning, the Roman Catholic Cathedral is easy to get to on foot.
 The cathedral runs tower tours every Saturday where you can climb to the top for incredible views.

 2. Chill in Plantation Gardens

-Sometimes referred to as the ‘Secret Garden,’ its tucked nicely out of the hubbub of the city centre but is thankfully, very easy to find.
-I recommend combining a visit here with a trip to Roman Catholic Cathedral as they are very close.
-To see Plantation Gardens map location, check out the official website.
+Sometimes referred to as the ‘Secret Garden,’ it is tucked nicely out of the hubbub of the city centre but is thankfully, very easy to find.
+I recommend combining a visit here with a trip to Roman Catholic Cathedral.
+To see the Plantation Gardens map location, check out the official website.

 3. Follow in the Footsteps of Alan Partridge

 You can’t talk about Norwich without mentioning Alan Partridge.
 In fact, this isn’t even the first time I’ve done it in this post!
 For fans of the comedy character, Norwich is a must-visit location.
 Much of the Alpha Papa film was set in the city and you can easily do a DIY walking tour of some of the movie locations.